 Similar to previous years, direct answer type question will be present in CAT 2018 where the test takers will have to type in the answers.
 The candidate will not be allowed to move from one section to another until the time limit gets over.
 If one is spending 60 minutes on one section, then he/ she will be redirected to the next section automatically.

-At BYJU’S you can get all CAT exam details, notifications, study materials and video lectures.
+At BYJU’S, CAT 2018 aspirants are provided with all the exam related details, notifications, study materials and video lectures.
 Keep visiting BYJU’S and comment any queries related to CAT 2018 exam below.